 The door groaned.
 “Not again.”
 It said.

 The time machine landed in Trafalgar Square on top of a metal lion.
 The door flew open.
 “Ahha!”
 Said the blue scraggy thing.
 The time machine overbalanced and fell onto the floor.
 “Ow.” said the blue scraggy thing.
-A man in a top hat and a moustache looked at the evolved piece of mould lying flat on the floor.
+A man in a top hat and a moustache looked at the evolved piece of mold lying flat on the floor.

 “Ow.” said the blue scraggy thing again for dramatic emphasis.